 - No coping strategy in the world, including cycling will ever trump fixing the problem once and for all.
 If there is a part of your life that you are not happy with that can be changed, change it.
 Jobs, relationships or the places you live can all have a profound effect on our mental wellbeing.
 All can be changed or fixed with time.

 Your mind is not something that can be taken lightly.
 It stands between you and everything, including the people you meet and the experiences you have.
 If you suffer with anxiety or depression and it starts to become a big problem; starts to take over your life and stops you enjoying a significant part of your life, please get help.

-Your first port of call should be your GP, who can often arrange for you to see a councillor or prescribe something to help manage the symptoms.
+Your first port of call should be your GP, who can often arrange for you to see a counsellor and/or prescribe something to help keep you on the level.
 When you feel as though you have control again, your bicycle is an almost perfect way to try to keep your head clear and your body strong.